 In its conclusion, though, Goodfellas also explores the notion of tragedy albeit unconventionally where we see Henry rise to unimaginable heights only to see himself end up where he feared the most – as an ordinary person subject to the same mediocrity and mundane lifestyle as everyone else.

 Both the Godfather and Goodfellas end on closing doors.
-One to mark the end of innocence as Michael Corleone embraces his role as Don and the other to mark the death of the dream, to jailed in a life destined to be ordinary, a metaphor that is punctuated by the cut to gunshots and the sound of a cell door closing as it fades to black.
+One to mark the end of innocence as Michael Corleone embraces his role as Don and the other to mark the death of the idealized gangster dream, left to be just ordinary, a metaphor that is punctuated by the cut to gunshots and the sound of a cell door closing as it fades to black.

 The Godfather and Goodfellas both redefined the mafia genre.
 Coppola and The Godfather humanized the gangster and gave us a Shakespearean-like masterpiece that would go on to set the blueprint for Scorcese to then take that blueprint and apply a layer of realism to it in a sense combining his style from his breakthrough hit Mean Streets with the tragic humanistic side of The Godfather.